Projects per year

 Expertise

-I am a PhD student at the AI Lab of the VUB, supervised by Bart de Boer.
-In my PhD project (start: 2019), I use agent-based models to study the social, cognitive and language-specific factors that drive language change.
-I apply my models to case studies from the languages of the world.
-In addition to agent-based models.
-My research is supported by an FWO PhD Fellowship Identifying drivers of language change using neural agent-based models.
-I was previously funded by the Flanders AI Programme.
+I obtained my PhD in 2024 from the VUB, supervised by Bart de Boer.
+In my PhD research, I studied the mechanisms behind language change using agent-based models.
+I applied my models to real-world case studies, in which questions about morphology and language contact were common denominators.
+My research was supported by an FWO PhD Fellowship Identifying drivers of language change using neural agent-based models and by the Flanders AI Program.

 Fingerprint